 Tools and tactics for cross-distro package handling

-When multiple package ecosystems exist, pick tactics that reduce surprises.
-I adopt four practical rules: isolate, pin/ignore, test, and rollback.
+When several package ecosystems are in play, pick tactics that cut down surprises.
+I stick to four rules: isolate, pin or ignore, test, and roll back.

 Isolate changes

-Use containers or VMs when you need to try new packages or large upgrades.
-It is faster to replicate a problematic upgrade in a container than to back out changes on a production host.
-For services with state, take a snapshot or a backup before touching the host.
+Use containers or VMs when you want to try new packages or large upgrades.
+It is faster to repeat a broken upgrade in a container than to back out changes on a production host.
+For stateful services, take a snapshot or a backup before touching the host.

 Pin and ignore selectively

-Each package manager has ways to hold or ignore packages.
-Use them for drivers, kernel packages or any package that needs manual attention.
+Each package manager has a way to hold or ignore packages.
+Use it for drivers, kernel packages or anything that needs manual attention.

-to add a lock. - pacman: set IgnorePkg in /etc/pacman.conf.
+zypper alto add a lock. - pacman: set

-Keep pin rules as small and explicit as possible.
-A blanket ignore will hide necessary security updates.
+Keep pin rules small and explicit.
+A blanket ignore hides security updates as well.

 Staged upgrades and dry runs

-I never jump from a 2GB cache to a full system upgrade without a dry run.
+I do not jump from a 2GB cache to a full system upgrade without a dry run.
 Use the simulation flags listed earlier.
 Then run upgrades on a test machine with the same architecture and similar packages.
-For services, use a health check script that runs after the upgrade.
+For services, use a health check script after the upgrade.
 That script should:

 - Check processes are running.